 Twenty years ago, Margaret and Fraser Mustard launched the first Early Years Study at George Brown College’s Casa Loma Child Care Centre.
 The Study was a game-changer in raising awareness and understanding about early human development and the contribution that early childhood education makes to lifelong learning, behaviour and health.

-A few years later Margaret and her family founded the Margaret and Wallace McCain Family Foundation which is dedicated to building the ECE research, policy and practice across Canada.
+A few years later Margaret and her family founded the Margaret and Wallace McCain Family Foundation Inc. which is dedicated to building the ECE research, policy and practice across Canada.
 Early Years Study 2 followed in 2007 and Early Years Study 3 in 2011.

 The Early Years Studies have had a profound impact on the curriculum in our postsecondary ECE programs and on the policies that shape how ECE is offered to children and their families.
 Their reach across Canada is extensive and internationally, the Early Years Studies are one of Canada’s outstanding exports.